All motorcycles must go through some level of preparation for track riding.

 - Mirrors taped or (preferably) removed.

-- Brake lights and tail lights unplugged or fuses removed (i.e. they must not work).
+- Brake lights/tail lights unplugged or fuses removed (i.e. they must not work).
 If you are unable to disconnect the brake and tail lights, they must be THOROUGHLY taped over.
-That is, NEVER visible even in the slightest, even when the brakes are activated.
+That is, NEVER visible even in the slightest, especially when the brakes are activated.
+We recommend a layer of painters tape first, then duct tape over the painters tape so NO light is visible.

 - Tires must be in good condition with plenty of tread.